canonical/microceph/docs/snap/explanation/cluster-configurations.rst

 Ceph clients make requests directly to Ceph OSD Daemons i.e. Ceph does not perform request routing.
 The OSD Daemons perform data replication on behalf of clients, which means replication and other factors impose additional loads on Ceph Storage Cluster networks.
 Therefore, to enhance security and stability, it can be advantageous to split public and cluster network traffic so that client traffic flows on a public net while cluster traffic (for replication and backfilling) utilises a separate net.
 This helps to prevent malicious or malfunctioning clients from disrupting cluster backend operations.

-For more details, refer to the `upstream network configuration reference`_.
+For more details, refer to the :external+upstream-ceph:doc:`upstream network configuration reference <rados/configuration/network-config-ref>`.

 Implementation
 --------------